ARM-software/mango/README.md

 Lists are uniformly sampled and are assumed to be unordered.
 They are one-hot encoded internally.

 ### Distributions
-All the distributions supported by [`scipy.stats`](https://docs.scipy.org/doc/scipy/reference/stats.html) are supported.
+All the distributions, including multivariate, supported by [`scipy.stats`](https://docs.scipy.org/doc/scipy/reference/stats.html) are supported.
 In general, distributions must provide a `rvs` method for sampling.

 #### Uniform distribution